Skip to content

 open powershell via run in windows

-17. Open PowerShell from Context Menu
+17. From the Context Menu

 There are a couple of ways to customize the Context Menu on Windows 10 and 11 using Registry Editor and Context Menu editor programs.
-You can easily add the option to open PowerShell via the context menu using the detailed steps described in our tutorial.
+You can easily add the option to launch PowerShell via the context menu using the detailed steps described in our tutorial.